1.) Before the winter chill, clean your grill:

 7.)
 To shovel or not to shovel?

 Since a properly built deck is constructed to withstand the weight from snow, it’s actually okay not to shovel your deck.
 Sometimes, the winter sun can do more damage to your deck than the snow.
 However, if you need to clear a path for your animals—or if you would like to have an escape route for your family should you need it—it is best to use a plastic shovel.
 Metal shovels can scratch or gouge your deck.
 Often times, you can even use a broom to brush off light snowfall.
-If you simply can not keep them at home due to the heavy snow, consider the services from the Ruffgers Dog Boarding Facility Stuart.

 8.)
 Salt vs. Sand.